 \section{The Assessment of Runs}

 NIST assessors created the ground truth data that was used to evaluate Report Generation runs.
 Our goal was to create data that would support the evaluation design described by \citet{mayfield2024evaluation}.
-For both the dryrun and main task, assessors reviewed documents and marked passages that contained useful information as Phase 1.
+For both the dryrun and main task, assessors reviewed documents and marked passages that contained useful information in Phase~1.
 For the main task, assessors continued to Phase 2 where they defined high-level questions, and the low-level Question/Answer pairs needed for ARGUE assessment.
-Phases 3 and 4 have yet to be undertaken.
-These phases produce more robust data for future use of the evaluation data and manual evaluation of the generated reports submitted by participating teams.
+Phases 3 and 4 produce robust data for future use of the evaluation data and manual evaluation of the generated reports submitted by participating teams.
 In Phase 3, assessors review sentences that cite a document to determine whether the information attested in the sentence appears is attested in the document.
-They also review Nugget Questions and Answers to find additional answers to questions and identify which documents contain specific answers.
 In Phase 4, assessors determine which nugget questions are addressed by a generated report.
 A summary of the assessment statistics is presented in Table~\ref{tab:repgen-assessment-stats}.
-This reflects the assessment that has been completed so far.